- Guide to cycling, walking and bridleway trails on the Kāpiti Coast (PDF, 1.84 MB)

 Using data from the ‘Getting around Kāpiti’ survey we've come up with a list of 45 different projects to put into the CWB network plan.
 Each project has an emphasis on improving recreational loops and links to existing cycleways, walkways and bridleways to the town centres.

-The Mackays to Peka Peka Cycleway, Walkway and Bridleway is a fantastic addition to the Kāpiti Coast.
+The Mackays to shared pathway is a fantastic addition to the Kāpiti Coast.
 We now have a quality off-road cycleway between Poplar Avenue and Peka Peka that connects with the Te Awa o Whareroa cycleway in Queen Elizabeth Park.
 These two cycleways form the backbone of our off-road cycleway network.

 Shared path improvements have been delivered at Tilley Road in Paekākāriki, Poplar Avenue in Raumati South, Raumati Road in Raumati, Mazengarb Road and Kāpiti Road in Paraparaumu, Otaihanga Road in Otaihanga and at the intersection of Park Avenue and Te Moana Road in Waikanae.

 Further shared path improvements are planned in Waikanae to enhance connections between the Te Moana interchange and Park Avenue and on Kāpiti Road in Paraparaumu to make it safer and easier to move between Hurley Road and the beach.